 How did you get started as an Attain mentor?
 I was matched to the charity in December 2020 and, after an initial interview and training over Zoom, I was matched with a young person at the end of January.
-The team at Transitions UK are hugely supportive.
+The team at Transitions UK were hugely supportive.
 They facilitated my introductory Zoom meeting with my beneficiary which was all about starting to get to know each other as well as identifying goals which I would help my beneficiary work towards.

 After that first virtual meeting, I met with my beneficiary regularly for outdoor walks, usually with my puppy which really helped us to connect – thankfully, something we could do even during lockdown.
 More recently we have met for coffee or lunch, and we also touch base a lot via WhatsApp and Instagram.

 How did the role progress?
 It is fair to say that although all cases are different, this one was quite unique.
 It quickly became obvious that the goals identified at our first Zoom meeting could not be addressed without other issues faced by my beneficiary being sorted out first.

 My beneficiary – let’s call her M – was at that point in her life where she needed to decide whether to continue with her education, start an apprenticeship or find other paid work.
 Making a decision about what to do next and taking that decision forward were the goals that we originally identified.